 Logistics is considered to be the brain of the supply chain.
 Industrial Warehousing Logistics is a vital yet, decisive component of a practical overall supply chain management systems solution.
-Also, it is necessary for logistics operations to remain competitive.
-A warehouse is said to be a point in the logistics system, where a firm stores or holds raw materials, semi-finished goods or the finished products, for different over.
+Also, logistics operations must remain competitive.
+A warehouse is a point in the logistics system where a firm stores or holds raw materials, semi-finished goods or finished products for different over.

 Warehousing for logistics companies has been the leader in the industrial sector during the last five years.
 Most leading businesses prefer new industrial buildings.
 The market-oriented warehousing allows a firm to provide the customer with shorter lead times.
 This storage function continues to be progressively more important.
-Companies and industries utilise the customer services as a dynamic, value-adding, competitive tool.
-As competition increases companies are looking to their properties and their landlords to assist them being more competitive.
+Companies and industries utilise customer services as a dynamic, value-adding, competitive tool.
+As competition increases, companies are looking to their properties and their landlords to assist them in being more competitive.

 The utilisation of height of warehousing has become necessary.
-Many companies are utilising functional stacking heights of 12m or more these days.
-This also involves using forklifts that can operate safely and efficiently at these heights.
+Many companies are utilising functional stacking heights of 12m or more.
+This also involves using forklifts that operate safely and efficiently at these heights.

 The IPD South African Annual Property Index showed in April that Industrial Property was the best performing sector of the property market with a total return of 13.6%, outperforming the traditional leader, retail, at 12.6%.
 Most of these owners have substantial portfolios of Industrial Warehousing.
 This is confirmed by the reduction of vacancy levels seen in the Epping Industrial Property Index in recent years.
 See How to invest in the Industrial Property Market in South Africa.